 Your cat’s litter is not something you should touch with bare hands.

 Find a scooper and use it to remove the kitty litter from the litter box.
-You could also use a spoon, but make sure that you dispose of it right after use.
+You could also use a spoon, but ensure you dispose of it immediately.